tywalch/electrodb/README.md

 ## Features
 - [**Attribute Schema Enforcement**](#attributes) - Define a schema for your entities with enforced attribute validation, defaults, types, aliases, and more.
-- [**Easily Compose Hierarchical Access Patterns**](#facets) - Plan and design hierarchical keys for your indexes to multiply your possible access patterns.
+- [**Easily Compose Hierarchical Access Patterns**](#composite attributes) - Plan and design hierarchical keys for your indexes to multiply your possible access patterns.
 - [**Single Table Entity Segregation**](#model) - Entities created with **ElectroDB** will not conflict with other entities when using a single table.
 - [**Simplified Sort Key Condition Querying**](#building-queries) - Write efficient sort key queries by easily building compose keys.
 - [**Simplified Filter Composition**](#where) - Easily create complex readable filters for DynamoDB queries without worrying about the implementation of `ExpressionAttributeNames`, `ExpressionAttributeValues`.
 - [**Easily Query Across Entities**](#collections) - Define "collections" to create powerful/idiomatic queries that return multiple entities in a single request.
 - [**Automatic Index Selection**](#find-records) - Use `.find()` method to dynamically and efficiently query based on defined sort key structures.
 - [**Simplified Pagination API**](#page) - Use `.page()` to easily paginate through result sets.
-- [**Use With Your Existing Solution**](#facet-templates) - If you are already using DynamoDB, and want to use ElectroDB, use custom Facet Templates to leverage your existing key structures.
+- [**Use With Your Existing Solution**](#composite attribute-templates) - If you are already using DynamoDB, and want to use ElectroDB, use custom Composite Attribute Templates to leverage your existing key structures.
 - [**TypeScript Support**](#typescript-support) - Strong **TypeScript** support for both Entities and Services now in Beta.
 - [**Query Directly via the Terminal**](#electro-cli) - Execute queries against your  `Entities`, `Services`, `Models` directly from the command line.
 - [**Stand Up Rest Server for Entities**](#electro-cli) - Stand up a REST Server to interact with your `Entities`, `Services`, `Models` for easier prototyping.